aryn-ai/sycamore/README.md

-# remote-processor-service
+# protocols
-Service for hosting remote processors
+Single source of truth for protobuf files